fastapi/fastapi/docs/en/docs/advanced/using-request-directly.md

 You can read more details about the <a href="https://www.starlette.io/requests/" class="external-link" target="_blank">`Request` object in the official Starlette documentation site</a>.

-/// note | "Technical Details"
+/// note | Technical Details

 You could also use `from starlette.requests import Request`.